Skip to content

 96. Commitment to zero burning?

 The company makes this commitment through the RSPO Principles and Criteria 2018.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (100%).
-The company also reports its own commitment to zero burning.
+The company also reports its own commitment to no burning.

 • Y